When Was the Great Pyramid Built? What Did It Look Like When First Built? Is It a Temple or Grand Central Station #1?

 There is a whole group of people speculating that the Sphinx shows "water wear" and that the only way that could happen would be to go back into pre-history and declare that it was built around 10,000 BC -- the last time that that area had lakes and rivers in abundance.
 Of course if that were true, it would overturn all of history, so its not likely to be met with acceptance any time soon.
 The 2500 BC idea is based upon more orthodox views of when it would most likely have been built during the time of the Pharoahs (Khafre and Khufu).
 Regardless of its age, the fact of it, its symbols, beauty and majesty and mystery will continue to beguile man and mystify scholars.

 Since the study of astrology and astronomy predates most modern religions, the symbols which work the best are for that time are astrological.
-The symbol of the Virgin is that it carries the Son (the Messiah figure) (Madonna and child images are rife throughout ancient ideas across the planet).
+The symbol of the Virgin is that it carries the Son (the Messiah figure).
 Deeper than that though there is the essential picture of the Soul being housed in the Virginal Human Body.
 The Virgo personifies innocence.
-They are the guileless critics of the zodiac, viewing the whole realm as worthy of improvement that they can provide.
-The confidence and boldness coupled with wide-eyed wonder make the Virgo a puzzle of sorts.
-If one uses this image to construct a picture of the young human soul, full of certainty and simultaneous wonder, you can see how this image contains all those elements.
-The young soul is ready to learn, and its destiny will carry it through multiple experiences.

 The Body of the Leo

 As humankind progresses through their life times and develops and grows in maturity, it finally reaches an apex of development.
 (Leos can stop polishing their claws in pride).
 It is the stated intent of the Divine, in other words that we succeed.
-That we can look forward to an immense sense of happiness and accomplishment and puff up our chests with the divine breath of God.
-Not the human pride, so easily extinguished with defeats, set backs and yes, even death itself; but the realization that our goal down here is to fully reach a state in which we are purged, healthy, strong and full of the realization of redemption and transformation.
+So the astro view would be the Body the Lion with the Head of "The Virgin" attached.

 Theories as to Origin